planck-repl/planck/site/src/planck-http.md

 `([url] [url opts])`

   Performs a POST request.
-It takes an URL and an optional map of options These options include the options for get in addition to:<br/>
+It takes an URL and an optional map of options These options include the relevant options for get in addition to:<br/>
   `:form-params`, a map, will become the body of the request, urlencoded<br/>
   `:multipart-params`, a list of tuples, used for file-upload<br/>
 `{:multipart-params [["name" "value"]`<br/>